 Client reporting is your agency’s number one way to prove the value you are bringing to your clients.
 But let’s be honest.
 Too much data can be overwhelming to your clients and they may not end up reading about all of your hard work if you don’t present it clearly.
 Unless your clients are able to extract actionable insights, you risk losing them in the long run.

 Putting all this together in a meaningful way is important to your clients because it shows them how their marketing efforts are performing at-a-glance.
 And organizing how to present your clients’ data is also perhaps the most important personalization you can do to make your clients happy.

 Based on your clients’ unique local marketing strategy, you’ll want to present the relevant information (local KPIs) in a way that tells a story.
-And by keeping these reports consistent, it will show your clients their growth trends, month over month, and year over year.
+And by keeping these marketing report templates consistent, it will show your clients their growth trends, month over month, and year over year.